mahuntington/IDEXX-Notes/node.md

 This sets up an event listener for any GET request that comes into the server with the path of `/`.
 Give it a callback function which takes a request variable and a respond variable.
 Each of these have different methods/properties which we'll learn about

+## MVC

+One of the main goals of express is to cleanly separate data from the view layer.
+To do this, it follows the Model View Controller pattern, which creates a middleman (Controller) which passes data (Models) off to the presentation/html (View) layer

-This can get difficult to maintain with a lot of variables, so we can group urls together
+In addition, putting all your routes inside server.js can become difficult to maintain with a lot of variables.
+We can group similar urls together into separate "controller" files.

 ```javascript
 var runsController = require('./controllers/runs.js'); //require our own runsController